Akuli/jou/doc/classes.md

 ## Fields

-A Jou class is a chunk of memory that is large enough to store multiple values.
+An instance of a Jou class is a chunk of memory that is large enough to store multiple values.
 For example, the following class has two integers:

 ```python